jreveillaud/Wolbachia-subpopulations/README.md

 ## Refinement

 We used the anvi-refine function to manually refine our reconstructed genomes.
 To do that, we removed all the splits that do not correspond to Wolbachia.
-Here is the interactive view of Wolbachia MAG M11 refinement for example:

 After refinement using the anvi-refine program, we obtained five Wolbachia MAGs: